SirWrexes/epitech-clang-format/README.md

 # Because Norminettes are broken as hell.
 ***

+#### Disclaimer #####
+I am no longer studying at Epitech.
+If the school's coding style changes, I won't know about it.
+I encourage you to bring modifications to this file when needed so it can keep being a useful tool for current students.

 ## Several reasons why:
 1. #### Norminettes are __all broken__.
     * Mostly not kept up to date